astronomer/docs/software/manage-airflow-versions.md

 To upgrade your Airflow Deployment to a later version of Airflow:

 - Select a new Airflow version with the Software UI or CLI to start the upgrade.
-- Change the FROM statement in your project's `Dockerfile` to reference an Astronomer Certified (AC) or Astro Runtime image that corresponds to your current Airflow version.
-See [Customize Your Image](customize-image.md).
+- Change the FROM statement in your project's `Dockerfile` to reference an Astro Runtime image that corresponds to your current Airflow version.
-- Deploy to Astronomer.
+- Deploy your upgrade to Astronomer.

 ## Available Astronomer image versions